Fuusio/Robopupu-Compiler/README.md

 ## Installation
 Please follow the installation instructions available in [Robopupu Github repository](https://github.com/Fuusio/Robopupu).

+### 0.4.5
+* Updated the compiler to support the extended Dependency API of Robopupu version 0.4.5

 ### 0.4.4
 * Updated the compiler to support Robopupu APIs version 0.4.4
 * Fixed a bug in annotation processor for Dependency API when a DependencyScope does not have any declared @Provides annotated methods, classes, nor constructors.